Nigeria is currently battling one of the biggest lawsuits of its time.

 The contract in question, the gas supply and processing agreement (GSPA), covers a 20-year plan for building and operating a sophisticated gas-stripping plant.

-Yet in 2010, it was awarded to P&ID, a shell entity created and run by a failed music producer, Michael (“Mick”) Quinn, and his business partner, Brendan Cahill.
+The original agreement was to build a sophisticated gas processing plant.
+P&ID was run by a failed music producer, Michael (“Mick”) Quinn, and his business partner, Brendan Cahill.
 It had no technical capabilities and few employees.
 It never had the ability to fulfil the agreement – and never intended to.
 The company is now registered in the British Virgin Islands, with no apparent assets other than this debt.
 P&ID never had the ability to fulfil the agreement – and never intended to.

 Two years later, as work on the gas processing plant had yet to begin, the agreement collapsed.
 This led P&ID to launch private arbitration proceedings against the Federation.
 In a highly unusual and questionable move, the Ministry of Petroleum Resources at the time maintained exclusive control over the proceedings.

 Following a lengthy legal process that was deliberately concealed from the rest of the Nigerian Government, in 2017 the private arbitration tribunal ordered Nigeria to pay P&ID US$6.6 billion in damages with interest accruing from 20 March 2013 at a rate of seven per cent, which equates to more than US$1 million a day.
-It now stands at almost US$11 billion.
+It now stands at over US$11 billion.

 Nigeria now faces a situation where a shell company with little credibility could be paid a sum double the combined budgets of three of its most important spending ministries.
 The contract is a clear example of a highly orchestrated scam.